 Rule 144a: SEC rule allowing qualified institutional buyers to buy and trade unregistered securities.

-Run: A run consists of a series of bid and offer quotes for different securities or maturities.
+Run: A run consists of a series of a bid and offers quotes for different securities or maturities.
 Dealers give to and ask for runs from each other.

 Rule 415: Rule enacted in 1982 that permits firms to file shelf registration statements.